BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     * Most Tributes from the Wattle Gobbler Headhunter Pack were set to drop from the badadss loot pool, but three weren't set to drop any loot at all.
 This mod fixes the three to have them drop as well.
+    * The Loot Leprechaun (from Wedding Day Massacre) will drop from the Epic Chest pool, rather than the regular treasure chest pool.
+    * The BLNG Loader will drop from the badass pool and also drop a whole bunch of money.
+I've always been mystified why it didn't drop a ton of money from the start.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 This version enables spawning of basically everything from the beginning, including all grenade types,